General Resources and Contacts

 Goal: Ensure instructors are able to provide their information to you and to students in a timely fashion.

-- Ensure instructors are aware of the process for posting/reviewing materials on the Moodle/Canvas site and for projects, assignments and exams (deadlines for questions, type of questions, availability during examinations, etc).
+- Ensure instructors are aware of the process for posting/reviewing materials on the Canvas site and for projects, assignments and exams (deadlines for questions, type of questions, availability during examinations, etc).

-- Oversee timely uploading of materials to the Moodle/Canvas site.
+- Oversee timely uploading of materials to the Canvas site.

 - Determine availability of office hours and/or pre/post-test reviews.

-- Direct instructors to resources for Moodle quiz creation, learning guides, lecture design, etc. (Generally this will be the CVM Educational Support Group at email@example.com).
+- Direct instructors to resources for Canvas quiz creation, learning guides, lecture design, etc. (Generally this will be the CVM Educational Support Group at [email protected]).

-- If 104 or student surgery is needed and not yet reserved, please contact Academic & Student Affairs (104) or Erin Malone (student surgery); Appendix III.
+- If 104 or student surgery is needed and not yet reserved, please contact Academic & Student Affairs (104) or Erin Malone (student surgery); Appendix II.

 Timeline: day 1 and continuing through the semester